 Check your spam/junk folder, add us to your safe contacts list to ensure you receive any further communications from us.
 Check you have entered the correct email address on your order.

+You will receive your invoice in the documents enclosed pouch on the outside of your package.
+If you placed your order online you can download a copy of your invoice from the confirmation email you received.
+(If you haven't received this email check your spam/junk folder.)
 If you placed your order over the phone please email your name/company name, the date you placed the order, the total invoice amount and if possible the invoice number to firstname.lastname@example.org

 Please send a photo to us at email@example.com and include your order number if possible.
 We will look into it and get back to you ASAP.